 QUESTIONS ABOUT YOUR APPLICATION?

-MBA (ISP) tuition is charged on a full program basis.
+MBA (ISP) tuition is charged on a per course basis.
+Each course is equal to one-half (0.5) credit.
 All students are charged the same program fee.

 TOTAL PROGRAM COSTS (FULL-TIME)

 This chart reflects the costs of being an MBA (ISP) candidate.